Judge grills Mueller team on claim Manafort lied; prosecutors say issue's 'at heart' of Russia probe

 "So, I'm trying to figure out what the importance is of his ongoing work for a potential candidate in the Ukraine at that time is, and the importance of any lies about that, or lies about Kilimnik's knowledge about that," Jackson said.

-WHAT POLLING DATA WAS MANAFORT ALLEGED TO HAVE LINKED TO MAN ASSOCIATED WITH RUSSIAN INTEL?
+WHAT POLLING DATA WAS SENT TO MAN ASSOCIATED WITH RUSSIAN INTEL?

 Although much of Weissman's response is redacted, Jackson said she found his response "helpful" -- but the judge went on to question prosecutors further, after the defense team slammed the government's theories about the relevance of Manafort's shifting statements on Kilimnik as mere "conjecture."